httpwg/http-extensions/draft-ietf-httpbis-variants.md

 2. Let preferred-langs be a list of the language-ranges in the request-value (or the empty list if request-value is null), ordered by their weight, highest to lowest, as per Section 5.3.1 of {{!RFC7231}} (omitting any language-range with a weight of 0).
 If a language-range lacks a weight, an implementation MAY assign one.
 3. For each preferred-lang in preferred-langs:
    1. If any member of available-values matches preferred-lang, using either the Basic or Extended Filtering scheme defined in Section 3.3 of {{!RFC4647}}, append those members of available-values to preferred-available (preserving their order).
-4. If preferred-available is empty, the cache MAY append the first member of available-values to preferred-available.
+4. If preferred-available is empty, append the first member of available-values to preferred-available.
+This makes the first available-value the default when none of the client's preferences are available.

-   This matches the choice in {{RFC7231}} to "either disregard the header field by treating the response as if it is not subject to content negotiation or honor the header field by sending a 406 (Not Acceptable) response.
-However, the latter is not encouraged, as doing so can prevent users from accessing content that they might be able to use (with translation software, for example)."
 5. Return preferred-available.